mikiyaselias/ETS0939-15/stringmethod/README.md

  we use this string method in order toc check is all charcters inside the string are digits .
  # str.isalnum()
  this method checks if all characters in a string are alphanumeric letteror digits and the string contains at least one character.it will return true if all characters are letters and numbers otherwise it returns false value . empty string also has false value .
+# str.isspace()
+this method is used to check if all characters inside the string are whitespace characters. it returns true if the string only contians whitespace and not empty,otherwise it returns false.